namsor/namsor-python-sdk2/docs/PersonalApi.md

 batch_personal_name_in = openapi_client.BatchPersonalNameIn() # BatchPersonalNameIn | A list of personal names (optional)

 try:
-    # [USES 10 UNITS] Infer the likely country of residence of up to 100 personal full names, or surnames.
+    # [USES 10 UNITS PER NAME] Infer the likely country of residence of up to 100 personal full names, or surnames.
 Assumes names as they are in the country of residence OR the country of origin.
     api_response = api_instance.country_batch(batch_personal_name_in=batch_personal_name_in)
     pprint(api_response)
 except ApiException as e: